-Examples of Gale databases:
+Examples of Gale databases are:

 PsycArticles allows you to mark records and then save or e-mail them to yourself using the citation style of your choice.

-CINAHL Plus with Full Text database also offers a "Cite" link when viewing full records (see right column).
+CINAHL Plus with Full Text also offers a "Cite" link when viewing full records (see right column).